Hiking Kulepeamoa Ridge Loop Trail to Hawaii Loa Ridge | Honolulu, Oahu

 I’m not exaggerating when I say it was slow…or rather, I was slow.
 The KST was much muddier, and similarly to the ridge we hiked up, was incredibly narrow with steep drop offs and only short plants and bushes growing on either side.
 However, the views were incredible so I didn’t mind inching my way along the trail.
 It was constantly going up and down, and there would be sudden bursts of wind that would cause me to crouch down for extra security, but I lived to tell the tale.
 I have to say, backpacking all 50 miles of the KST is definitely not on my bucket list, and I am impressed with those crazy avid hikers that have attempted or completed it.

-As we were making our way up to our final peak, I was starting to become concerned about our hike down, so I asked Curtis if he knew what the name of the trail was called.
+As we were making our way up to our final peak, I was starting to become concerned about our hike down the other ridge, so I asked Curtis if he knew what the name of the trail was called.
 “Hawaii Loa,” he responded.
 “Wait, the Hawaii Loa trail?”
 I had definitely heard of that one — it was on my list to hike, and I knew it was used fairly often.
 My nerves were instantly calmed, the hardest part was over.
 I guess I just didn’t realize that this trail was Curtis’ intention all along, and he didn’t realize that the trail was more popular and would be safer to descend.
 We arrived at Hawaii Loa peak and relaxed.
 We still weren’t clouded in, and the hardest part was over!

 Facing South; heading down the many stairs on the Hawaii Loa trail